When Forms Come Alive

 Curatorial Assistant

-Undulating, drooping, erupting, cascading and promiscuously proliferating, these sculptures invited a tactile gaze, and triggered physical responses.
-In an era when our encounters are increasingly digitised and disembodied, these artworks called to mind the pleasures of gesture and movement, the poetics of gravity and the experience of sensation itself.
+Undulating, drooping, erupting, cascading and promiscuously proliferating, these sculptures invite a tactile gaze, and trigger physical responses.
+In an era when our encounters are increasingly digitised and disembodied, these artworks call to mind the pleasures of gesture and movement, the poetics of gravity and the experience of sensation itself.

-Palpably dynamic, they proclaimed that nothing in the world stays the same, that everything is moving, seething, changing and transforming.
+Palpably dynamic, they proclaim that nothing in the world stays the same, that everything is moving, seething, changing and transforming.

-Taking place in the spring of 2024, the exhibition featured work by 21 international artists: Ruth Asawa, Nairy Baghramian, Phyllida Barlow, Lynda Benglis, Michel Blazy, Paloma Bosquê, Olaf Brzeski, Choi Jeong Hwa, Tara Donovan, DRIFT, Eva Fàbregas, Holly Hendry, EJ Hill, Marguerite Humeau, Jean-Luc Moulène, Senga Nengudi, Ernesto Neto, Martin Puryear, Matthew Ronay, Teresa Solar Abboud and Franz West.
+The exhibition features work by 21 international artists: Ruth Asawa, Nairy Baghramian, Phyllida Barlow, Lynda Benglis, Michel Blazy, Paloma Bosquê, Olaf Brzeski, Choi Jeong Hwa, Tara Donovan, DRIFT, Eva Fàbregas, Holly Hendry, EJ Hill, Marguerite Humeau, Jean-Luc Moulène, Senga Nengudi, Ernesto Neto, Martin Puryear, Matthew Ronay, Teresa Solar Abboud and Franz West.

 Curator: Ralph Rugoff